Waltham Abbey

 Historically an ancient parish named Waltham Holy Cross in the Waltham hundred of Essex, it became a local government district in 1850, and was granted urban district status in 1894.
 The town was granted a charter to host a regular market by Richard I in 1189, and it remains a market town.
 Whilst the use of the name Waltham Abbey for the town dates back to the 16th century at the earliest, it never officially had that name until 1974, when the successor parish covering the former Waltham Holy Cross Urban District was named Waltham Abbey.
 It was included in the Metropolitan Police District in 1840, and the London postal district upon its inception in 1856.
 It formed part of the review area for the Royal Commission on Local Government in Greater London, but did not become part of the Greater London administrative area in 1965.
 Its administrative headquarters have been at Waltham Abbey Town Hall since 1904.
-The town most likely gives its name to the American city of Waltham in Middlesex County, Massachusetts, and is twinned with the German town of Hörstel.
+The town gives its name to the American city of Waltham in Middlesex County, Massachusetts (on the outskirts of Boston), and is twinned with the German town of Hörstel.